Extremes of $\gamma$-reflected Gaussian process with stationary increments: Main Results

 \subsection{Infinite-time horizon}

-\KD{First we focus on infinite-time horizon case.} Due to the stationarity of increments, the covariance of $X$ is directly defined by $\vf$, therefore our assumptions on $X$ shall be reduce to assumptions on the variance function, namely:
+\KD{First we focus on \he{the} infinite-time horizon case.} Due to the stationarity of increments, the covariance of $X$ is directly defined by $\vf$, therefore our assumptions on $X$ shall be reduced to assumptions on the variance function, namely:

 {\bf AI}: $\vf(0)=0$ and $\vf(t)$ is regularly varying at $\IF$ with index $2\alpha_\IF\in(0,\eHH{2)}$.
 Further, $\vf(t)$ is twice continuously differentiable on $(0,\IF)$ with its first derivative \KD{$\dot{\vf}(t):=\frac{{\rm d} \sigma^2}{{\rm d}t}\left(t\right)$} and second derivative \KD{ $\ddot{\vf}(t):=\frac{{\rm d^2} \sigma^2}{{\rm d}t^2}\left(t\right)$ } being ultimately monotone at $\IF$.\\ {\bf AII}: $\vf(t)$ is regularly varying at $0$ with index $2\alpha_0\in(0,2]$ and its first derivative $\dot{\vf}(t)$ is ultimately monotone as $t\rw 0$.\\ {\bf AIII}: $\vf(t)$ is increasing and $\frac{\vf(t)}{t^2}$ is decreasing over $(0,\IF)$.\\